huangh12/mxnet_custom_op/README.md

-This repo collects the mxnet custom operators implemented/modified by me.
+This repo collects the mxnet custom operators implemented/modified by myself.

 ## Gradient check ##

-[check_op.py](check_op.py) is to check the consistency of numerical gradients and symbolic gradients.
-Note the [python/mxnet/test_utils.py](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/test_utils.py#L981) only supports gradient check of operator with need of `top_grad`.
+**Be careful of trap in gradient check.** In this repo, the [check_op.py](check_op.py) is to check the consistency of numerical gradients and symbolic gradients of the MXNet operators.
+It actually invokes the `check_numeric_gradient` function in [python/mxnet/test_utils.py](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/test_utils.py#L981).
+However, there is an implicit bug in `check_numeric_gradient` that it only supports gradient check of operators in need of `top_grad`.
-For operator with no need of `top_grad` (such as many loss layers), it should be modified such that the **__random_proj** of below lines are identity mapping.
+For operators without need of `top_grad` (such as many loss layers), you should modify the [python/mxnet/test_utils.py](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/test_utils.py#L981) such that the **__random_proj** is an identity mapping(see below lines).
 Otherwise, your gradient check will never pass through.
-This can be a implicit bug of MXNet.

 ```Python
     ...